NelsonPz/Sakila-API-Web-Application/README.md

 ## Getting Started
 To run the Sakila API Web Application locally, follow these steps:
 1. Clone the repository: `git clone <repository-url>`
 2. Navigate to the project directory: `cd sakila-api-web-app`
 3. Install dependencies:
    - Backend (Java Spring Boot): Dependencies are managed using Maven.
 Run `mvn clean install` to install dependencies.
    - Frontend (Vue.js): Dependencies are managed using npm.
 Run `npm install` to install dependencies.
+4. Set up MySQL database:
+   - Use a MySQL database sample named `sakila`.
+   - Configure the database connection in the `application.properties` file located in the `src/main/resources` directory.
-4. Run the application:
+5. Run the application:
    - Backend: Start the Spring Boot application.
    - Frontend: Serve the Vue.js application using a development server.
-5. Access the application in your web browser at `http://localhost:8080`.
+6. Access the application in your web browser at `http://localhost:8080`.

 ## Technologies Used
 - Java Spring Boot
 - Vue.js
 - HTML/CSS
+- MySQL